Alex Negrón

 • interacting particle systems and kinetic equations

-• nonlinear dispersive PDE and stochastic PDEs in mathematical physics
+• stochastic PDEs in mathematical physics

 • formalization in Lean